bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Education should focus on the QUESTIONS more than the ANSWERS.**

+(Unfortunately, not all life forms can ask questions.)

 **Note to self**:

 **Across any life form, one is primarily AWARE.**